wemos/docs/docs/en/tutorials/c3/get_started_with_micropython_c3.rst

 ----------------------------

 The boards were already flashed with MicroPython firmware.
-If they lost the firmware or you need the latest version, you can flash MicroPython firmware by yourself.
+If they lost the firmware or if you need the latest version, you can flash MicroPython firmware yourself.

 Requirements
 ---------------